brennancheung/rpn/README.md

         fn: (n) ->
             [{type: 'numeric', value: n.value * n.value}]

-Ok, let's disect what this means.
+Ok, let's dissect what this means.

 `token` is the name of the method (sometimes called a `word` in post fix languages).

 `description` is for the user.
 It can be any string.
 It is only used when displaying the `help`.

 `arity` is a list of arguments and their types.
-Support types are: `any`, `boolean`, `numeric`, `string`, and `array`.
+Supported types are: `any`, `boolean`, `numeric`, `string`, and `array`.
 To make it faster to type just use a string and separate the parameters with spaces.
+Arity is also used to validate the types are correct before executing the `word` and to automatically pop them off the stack send them to your custom `fn`.

 `fn` is where you define the function.
 It is a little bit trickier but not by much: